xRyul/flashcards-obsidian-v2/README.md

 2. Then to insert/update/delete just run inside Obsidian the command `Ctrl+p` and execute the command `Flashcards: Generate for the current file`

 ### Insert
 Write the cards and just run the command above.
 The insertion operation will add cards on Anki.
-In Obsidian, it will add an HTML comment containing the Anki card ID on the line immediately following **all** of the card's content (including any multi-line answers for both `#card` and `::`/`:::` styles).
+In Obsidian, it will add an HTML comment containing the Anki card ID (`<!-- ankiID: 1234567890 -->`) on the line immediately following **all** of the card's content (including any multi-line answers for both `#card` and `::`/`:::` styles).
 This ID is used to track the card for updates and deletions.

 Example (`#card`):
 ```markdown